dsaidgovsg/terraform-modules/README.md

 ## [AWS Authentication](modules/aws-auth)

 This module configures Vault to accept authentication via EC2 instance metadata.
-This is recommended for use with some of the Vault integration modules.
+This is required for use with some of the Vault integration modules.

 ## [Nomad Vault Integration](modules/nomad-vault-integration)